-For the money, these subwoofers add a lot in terms of build quality and design, while not necessarily beefing up the feature set of more inexpensive options.
-Still, the premium in cost is well justified, leading to a subwoofer that is far better constructed, far better designed, and will sound better for longer overall.
+For the money, these models add a lot in terms of build quality and design, while not necessarily beefing up the feature set of more inexpensive options.
+Still, the premium in cost is well justified, leading to a product that is far better constructed, far better designed, and will sound better for longer overall.

 Features are not always skin deep, and while these subwoofers don’t hold much more externally to more inexpensive options, they do a lot to beef up the features internally.
 The best subwoofers hold a lot of features both in the design of the cabinet internally and in the design of the speaker.
 At this price point, you really start to see this come to fruition.

-The interior of the cabinets and the design of the woofers here are the focal point of these subwoofers, taking their “feature set” internal.
+The interior of the cabinets and the design of the woofers here are the focal point, taking their “feature set” internal.
 Of course, external features are still lacking, but it is easily forgiven when the internal design is taken into context.

-Of course, phase reversal, auto signal sensing, and tunable crossover are still present on all of these subwoofers.
+Of course, phase reversal, auto signal sensing, and tunable crossover are still present on all listed picks.
 So, while not ‘feature-rich’, they certainly aren’t barren in terms of external features, either.

 Again, $300 marks a shift from inexpensive options in terms of design.
 These subwoofers branch out in their aesthetic, branding the company’s the produce the product more, and giving a more unique appearance.
 Since looks are so important when choosing a subwoofer, a lot of choice will come down to your personal tastes at this price bracket.

 However, some trends still do occur.
 All of the models are constructed of medium to high density MDF with either a black or faux wood finish.
 Real wood and more exotic finishes are reserved for more expensive options.